Networking Best Practices: How to Use Your Connections to Land Your Ideal Job

 This is even easier if the event has breakout groups or multiple speakers presenting at once to smaller crowds.
 Ask someone a question after a presentation or simply ask them what they thought.
 There are often social events held during a conference, these are great opportunities to meet and engage with industry leaders, prospective employers, and others in the industry who can help you get connected.
 Also, be sure to have your CV prepared in advance.

 This can be tricky depending on the setup of the conference.
 In a best-case scenario, the conference has prepared dedicated breakout groups for discussion.
 In these situations, you’re usually in a smaller virtual meeting with 5-10 other participants.
 The whole point of these is to encourage discussion, so don’t be afraid to speak up.
 If you’d like, drop a link to your LinkedIn or other social media in the chatbox and invite others to follow you there.

 Of course, you can always send a message to a speaker you enjoyed at a conference.
 These presenters usually have some kind of publicly available contact information, whether it is a work email or a form on their website.
 Either way, be sure to send them a message after the conference letting them know you enjoyed their presentation and follow up with any questions you might have had.
 They’ll appreciate the engagement and you may have a valuable new contact.

-If you’re interested, we’ve got a full calendar of upcoming opportunities on the U.S. Renal Link site for you to see.
+If you’re interested, we have a full calendar of upcoming networking event opportunities on the U.S. Renal Link site for you to see.
 We’re always updating it as new events are being announced, and ensuring you’ve got all the information you need to get signed up.
 You can see our Events Calendar here.

 Lastly, remember to engage the personal contacts you’ve made throughout your education and career.
 Friends, co-fellows, attendings, Program Directors, recruiters, and others that you’ve met are all an excellent place to build your network.
 Start by following all of your professional contacts on the social media platforms you use.